Jim Jordan, Ohio Republican, Spars With CNN’s Jake Tapper Over Ukraine Whistleblower Details

 Per a previous report from The Inquisitr, the president’s latest scandal was a hot topic on the Sunday morning political shows across networks.
 On an appearance on ABC News’ This Week, former Trump administration Homeland Security Advisor Tom Bossert criticized Trump’s allies in an unconventional move for a man who has often defended his former employer.
 Bossert took particular issue with Trump’s personal lawyer, Rudy Guliani, and his repeating of debunked conspiracy theories relating to the 2016 election in his defense of the president.

-On CNN competitor Fox News, The Inquisitr reported that on an episode of the Sunday edition of Fox & Friends, conservative radio host Mark Levin sparred with the network’s Ed Henry over the Ukraine situation, which prompted the president to retweet nearly 20 tweets that lashed out at the Fox News host and supported Levin’s defense of Trump.
+As reported by The Inquisitr, on CNN competitor FOX’s episode of the Sunday edition of Fox & Friends, conservative radio host Mark Levin sparred with the network’s Ed Henry over the Ukraine situation, which prompted the president to retweet nearly 20 tweets that lashed out at the FOX News host and supported Levin’s defense of Trump.

-Despite releasing a summarized transcript of the July 25 call with the Ukrainian president, Trump and his allies have maintained that the president did nothing wrong when he asked Zelensky to look into theories about the former Vice President.
+Despite releasing a summarized transcript of the July 25 call with the Ukrainian president, Trump and his allies have maintained that the president did nothing wrong when he asked Zelensky to look into theories about the former vice president.
 House Speaker Nancy Pelosi on Tuesday announced the House had begun an official impeachment inquiry following reports of the whistleblower.